 The Materials are provided for general information about the transactions described herein.
 The Materials do not constitute an offer to sell or a solicitation of an offer to buy, or a recommendation or commitment for any transaction involving the securities or financial products named or described herein, and are not intended as investment advice or as a confirmation of any transaction.
 Assumptions stated herein may or may not be valid.
-Externally sourced information contained in the Materials has been obtained or derived from sources we reasonably believe to be reliable, but CIB makes no representation or warranty, express or implied, with respect thereto, and does not represent or guarantee that such information is accurate or complete.
-Such information is subject to change without notice and CIB accepts no responsibility to update or keep it current.
-CIB does not assume or accept any liability for any loss which may result from reliance thereon.
-CIB and/or one or more of its affiliates may provide advice or may from time to time have proprietary positions in, or trade as principal in, any securities or other financial products that may be mentioned in the Materials, or in derivatives related thereto.
+Externally sourced information contained in the Materials has been obtained or derived from sources we reasonably believe to be reliable, but Wells Fargo Securities and WFBNA make no representation or warranty, express or implied, with respect thereto, and do not represent or guarantee that such information is accurate or complete.
+Wells Fargo Securities and WFBNA do not assume or accept any liability for any loss which may result from reliance thereon.
+Wells Fargo Securities and/or one or more of its affiliates may provide advice or may from time to time have proprietary positions in, or trade as principal in, any securities or other financial products that may be mentioned in the Materials, or in derivatives related thereto.